Media: injection moulded plastic, photo-etch, polycaps, wire cable

 Jakarta 2012 - the APU as depicted in the kit (with thanks to panzer-modell.de)

 Here, we start with the gun which is conventionally split into two halves.
 It is quite nicely done but is not strictly accurate and has no texture on the extractor.
 Tiger have depicted an extra ring in front of the fume extractor.
 This is not correct for a 2A4 gun.
-Leopard Workshop will soon have a corrected gun available (LW017REV).
+Leopard Workshop has a corrected gun available (LW017REV).

 Eurosatory 2010 - The gun without the extra ring - note the texture on the fume extractor (Olivier Carneau photo)